Incarnate Word Academy (Corpus Christi, Texas)

-Incarnate Word Academy is a private, Roman Catholic high school in Corpus Christi, Texas.
+Incarnate Word Academy is a private, Roman Catholic K-12 school in Corpus Christi, Texas.
 It is located in the Roman Catholic Diocese of Corpus Christi.

 Background

-Incarnate Word was established as an all-girls school in March of 1871 by the Sisters of the Incarnate Word and Blessed Sacrament.
+Incarnate Word was established as an all-girls school in March 1871 by the Sisters of the Incarnate Word and Blessed Sacrament.
 It moved to its current location in 1955.
 The high school became coeducational in 1975.
 Today, Incarnate Word Academy is home to the 2006–07 and 2007-08 Academic State Champions, as well as the 2006–07, 2007–08, and 2008–09 Cross Country State Champions.